Ryan-Fixes-Stuff/MaintenanceTracker/README.md

     * Blazor Component and CSS Theme Library used to style page, as well as provide custom interactivity within the app
     * Examples include Toast-style notifications, Modal handling, DataGrid components, Entry Fields, etc.

+## Design Principles
+Application is built around MVVM (Model-View-ViewModel) architecture.
+This form of separation allows for excellent separation of UI, state data, and external model calls, and is built with Dependency Injection in mind.
+The breakdown of these three is as follows:
+* Model
+    * Data-focused functions that are used for manipulating data, handling CRUD operations, and returning meaningful results to the application
+* View
+    * Collection of UI components that are stripped of as much logic and data as possible.
+    * For Blazor projects, these can be separated into:
+        * Layout (MainLayout.razor, any other windows that host nested Blazor Components at a top-level)
+        * Modals
+        * Pages
+* ViewModel
+    * In-Between Layer that handles calls to Model functions, and hosts data that is bound to Views
+    * This keeps your views lean and your Models specific and swappable if injected as an interface
+    * Assists in testability as tests can be written fully agnostic of any UI concerns

+## Principles Not Applied
+Some things felt overkill to apply to such a small project, but for a larger scale project there are a couple things that would be encourage to do.
+These include:
+* Extracting interface from DataModel as in IDataModel, e